openstack/charm-specs/specs/train/approved/ceph-fs-nfs-with-manilla.rst

 Work Items
 ----------

-- New Ganesha charm
+- New Manila-Ganesha charm
-- New manila-nfs subordinate charm
+- Updates to the Manila charm
 - Improvements to CephFS charm

 Repositories